 1. Let Your Patterned Tights Have Spotlight

-Did you see Carol Middleton wearing black patterned tights recently?
+Check out Carol Middleton wearing black patterned tights.
 She looked fab!

 2. Choose Dark Neutrals

 You can’t go wrong with low-key colored tights in black (always looks great), dark brown, deep navy blue, charcoal gray, or khaki.
 Wear one tone on tone with your outfit for a rich, subtle look.
 A monochromatic look will also make you legs look longer, and you appear taller and slimmer.

 There have been a lot of bright colored tights, but it’s my feeling that after 40 they look too primary school to be chic.
 Sure, there’s always the odd dramatic fashionista over 40 who makes it part of her style, but, in general, I’d say stay away.
 The same with white and flesh colored patterned tights.
 They’re quite blinding and will make your legs look big and chunky.